skjolber/Fagmote/Android/Intro/README.md

 Android overview
 =================
-* linux-based platform which runs on mobile phones and pads.
+* Linux-based platform which runs on mobile phones and pads.
-* has a considerable market share
+* Has a considerable market share

 ### Android development
 * Java SDK with emulators